nicolaferraro/dynamic-hooks-poc/README.md

 # Dynamic Hooks POC

-A simple POC showing how to externally (e.g. from an operator) control lifecycle hooks on pods without recreating them.
+A simple POC showing how to externally (e.g. from an operator) control lifecycle hooks on pods without restarting or recreating them.

 ## Running